finos/legend/docs/tutorials/studio-tutorial.md

 ## Add a Mapping Test

-It is good practice to add test to any mapping that you specifiy.
+It is good practice to add test to any mapping that you specify.
 Let's create one.

 1. Right click on the `NewPerson` class and select **Test**.
 Alternatively, you can click on the **+** icon in the bottom left panel to add a test.